 This is the ninth in a collection of newspaper ads from United Technologies that appeared in the Wall Street Journal from the late 1970s through the early 1980s.
-The link to the original ad is at the end of this post.
+Here is the original ad.

 So who is the dumbest person in the world?
 Well according to this ad from 35 years ago, “it’s the American who knocks what he’s got”.